satyanani40/sample_login/install.md

-In a new server which is vps or new system or a new instance we need to connect to server using terminal by typing ssh (-p 25000) root@12.34.56.789 (-p is port..and ip address is your server ip adderess.)
+In a new server which is vps or new system or a new instance we need to connect to server using terminal by typing

+ ssh (-p 25000) root@12.34.56.789 (-p is port..and ip address is your server ip adderess.)

-1)to install curl and then python by using apt-get install curl (if you are in root dont use 'sudo' or else add 'sudo' to the command) apt-get install python
+1)to install curl and then python by using

+apt-get install curl (if you are in root dont use 'sudo' or else add 'sudo' to the command) apt-get install python

-2)and we need to install pip and python developer tools sudo apt-get install build-essential python-dev sudo apt-get install python-pip sudo apt-get install virtualenv
+2)and we need to install pip and python developer tools

+sudo apt-get install build-essential python-dev sudo apt-get install python-pip
+3)we need to install vitrual env.
+Good practice

+sudo apt-get install virtualenv

 create virtualenv